-Strategies are additive in the model, but NFRMPO staff considered the individual impact of each strategy in the development of a final GHG scenario.
-Each strategy on its own was evaluated for its reasonableness, appropriateness, and its fundability through existing and expected funding sources.
-NFRMPO staff created several scenarios based on different potential strategies and discussed these strategies with DRCOG and CDOT staff to determine their reasonableness.
-Based on the strategies explored in this report, the model results show a large increase in bicycle and a moderate increase in transit trips.
-Better connectivity and accessibility on the bicycle network and better frequency and more regional transit service account for the large increase.
-In addition, congestion is expected to grow into the future because of the population and job growth, making transit and bicycling more attractive than they otherwise would.
+Compared to the Baseline Plan, the Updated Plan has a large increase in walk trips and bike trips and a moderate increase in transit trips.
+Better connectivity and accessibility on the bicycle and pedestrian network and better frequency and more regional transit service account for the increases.
+In addition, congestion is expected to grow into the future because of the population and job growth, making walking, bicycling, and transit more attractive than they otherwise would.